blackairplane/youth-resources/content/index.md

 /*
 Title: Home
-Description: Simple listing for lots of resources for youth workers */
+Description: Simple listing of resources for youth workers */

 ## Just quick thought

 Cool videos and curriculum do not a successful youth worker make.
 However, finding the right tools and materials may make a huge difference when it comes to making a huge difference in your community.

-In <em>Deep & Wide</em> Andy Stanley says it this way:
+In <em>Deep & Wide</em> Andy Stanley, says it this way:
 <blockquote>
     Marry your mission.
 Date your model.
 Fall in love with your vision.
 Stay mildly infatuated with your approach.
 </blockquote>